markusmazurczak/k8s-cluster-creator/README.md

 The interface which "holds" the NodePort IP is the one you configured in variable **nodeport_iface_name**.
 It's default will be enp0s9.
 # Errors
 If an error occurs.
 Just start the process of creation again.
 The script is not failsafe and most of the time it will be clean up afterwards.

+Some error's I've seen so far:
+- IO Hickup in host which leads to longer running processes and timeouts
+- Partial DNS failure during pacman resolves
+- CPU Stuck-Bug in VBox
 # Build time
 Just to give you an idea of how long it could take to create a cluster with one control-plane-node and 3 workers from scratch (the arch linux was already downloaded) with the following configuration:
 ```json